Tareq4322/TileToolkit/README.md

 Why are Battery Saver features "Experimental"?

 Android lacks an official API for apps to toggle Battery Saver.
-We use a workaround via ADB, which may occasionally conflict with the system toggle.rding this app.
+We use a workaround via ADB, which may occasionally conflict with the system toggle.